Citation Failure: Definition, Analysis and Efficient Mitigation: Abstract

 \section{Abstract}

 Citations from LLM-based RAG systems are supposed to simplify response verification.
-However, this does not hold for \textit{citation failure}, when a model generates a helpful response, but fails to cite complete evidence.
+However, this goal is undermined in cases of \textit{citation failure}, where a model generates a helpful response, but fails to generate citations to complete evidence.
 In contrast to previous work, we propose to disentangle this from \textit{response failure}, where the response itself is flawed, and citing complete evidence is impossible.
-To address citation failure, this work follows a two-step approach: (1) We study when citation failure occurs and (2) how it can be mitigated.
+To address citation failure, this work follows a two-step approach: (1) We study when citation failure occurs and (2) how it can be mitigated efficiently.
 For step 1, we extend prior work by investigating how the relation between response and evidence affects citation quality.
-We introduce \benchmarkname{}, a benchmark that systematically varies this relation to analyze failure modes.
+We introduce \benchmarkname{}, a benchmark that systematically varies this relation to enable the analysis of failure modes.
 Experiments show that failures increase with relational complexity and suggest that combining citation methods could improve performance, motivating step 2.
-To improve LLM citation efficiently, we propose \approachname{}, a framework integrating generative, attention-based, and retrieval-based methods.
+To study the efficient improvement of LLM citation, we propose \approachname{}, a framework integrating generative, attention-based, and retrieval-based methods.
 Results demonstrate substantial citation improvements on \benchmarkname{} and in transfer settings.
-We make our data and code publicly available.\footnote{\href{https://github.com/UKPLab/arxiv2025-citation-failure}{Paper repository}}
+We make our data and code publicly available.\footnote{\url{https://github.com/UKPLab/tacl2026-citation-failure}}